 Total Semester Credit Hours

-To be considered for admission to the advanced certificate in non-toxic printmaking, candidates must fulfill the following requirements:
+To be considered for admission to the Non-toxic Printmaking Adv.
+Cert. program, candidates must fulfill the following requirements: